azimuth-cloud/azimuth-config/docs/CAPI-mgmt/02-kubernetes-config.md

     The configuration options in this section should be used subject to the advice in the prerequisites.
     See [prerequisites](../configuration/01-prerequisites.md#cinder-volumes-and-kubernetes) about using
     Cinder volumes with Kubernetes.

+!!! warning "ceph spinning disks"
+    It is advised to make sure that the root disk **isnt** a spinning disk being provided ceph, rather than the default local disk.
+These disks will be too slow to be able to provide a stable and satisfactory user experience; please read [here](../configuration/01-prerequisites.md#cinder-volumes-and-kubernetes)
+    for more detail.

 !!! tip "etcd on a separate block device"
     If you only have a limited amount of SSD or local disk, available, consider placing etcd on a